-On December 4, 2000, the Securities and Exchange Commission adopted amendments to the proxy rules, permitting companies and intermediaries to satisfy the delivery requirements for proxy and information statements with respect to two or more security holders sharing the same address by delivering a single proxy statement or information statement to those security holders.
+On December 4, 2000, the SEC adopted amendments to the proxy rules, permitting companies and intermediaries to satisfy the delivery requirements for proxy and information statements with respect to two or more security holders sharing the same address by delivering a single proxy statement or information statement to those security holders.
 "Householding," as this is commonly known, will reduce the amount of duplicate information that security holders receive and lower printing and mailing costs for companies.
-Householding is in effect for the Company's proxy distribution, however, Stockholders can obtain additional material if desired by contacting the Company directly.
+Householding is in effect for the Company's proxy distribution.
+However, Stockholders can obtain additional material if desired by contacting the Company directly.

-Dated at Westlake Village, California, this twenty-sixth day of April 2002.
-By Order of the Board of Directors, DIODES INCORPORATED
+Dated at Westlake Village, California, this seventeenth day of

+By Order of the Board of Directors,

+DIODES INCORPORATED